 - Dan and Ted defended one of the nation’s leading specialty chemical companies against multiple claims by manufacturers and distributors of diacetyl (butter flavoring) that specialty chemicals, not diacetyl, caused pulmonary injury, including bronchiolitis obliterans (also known as “popcorn lung”), to workers exposed to both.
 Each of these claims resolved without the firm’s client making any payment to anyone.

 - Dan defended malicious prosecution claims made against a plaintiff-side employment attorney by an employer she had sued on behalf of a client.
-The employer argued that multiple proceedings filed by the attorney – under the Personnel Record Review Act, before the Illinois Department of Labor; under the Wage Payment and Collection Act before the Illinois Department of Labor; discrimination and retaliation, before the Illinois Department of Human Rights; and discrimination and retaliation in Illinois state court – amounted to special damages, an element of a malicious prosecution claim.
+The employer argued that multiple proceedings filed by the attorney amounted to “special damages”, an element of a malicious prosecution claim.
 The trial court dismissed the claims against the attorney, the Illinois Appellate Court affirmed, and the Illinois Supreme Court denied the employer’s petition for leave to appeal.

 - Hubertus Investment Group v.
 Smiegelski & Wator, PC, 2014 Ill.
 App.
 Unpub LEXIS 824 (1st Dist.
 2014), petition for leave to appeal denied, 20 N.E.3d 1254 (2014)

 - Marina Towers Condo.
 Assoc. v.
 Mathers, 2013 Ill.
 App.
 Unpub.
 LEXIS 2205 (1st Dist.
 2013)

 - Independence Plus, Inc. v.
 Walter, 2012 Ill.
 App.
 LEXIS 1009 (1st Dist.
 2012)